Final Cut (2022 film)

-Final Cut (Coupez !) is a 2022 zombie comedy film directed by Michel Hazanavicius.
+Final Cut (Coupez !) is a 2022 zombie comedy film written and directed by Michel Hazanavicius.
 It is a French remake of the 2017 Japanese film One Cut of the Dead.
 It stars Romain Duris and Bérénice Bejo.
 The film revolves around a crew remaking the film depicted in the original film.
 Yoshiko Takehara reprises her role as a producer.

 The film was released in France on 17 May 2022, and for screening at the Cannes Film Festival as its opening film the same day.